 Licensing Renewal and Continuing Education Information

-LASWs, LICSWs, and associate social workers must renew their license every year no later than their date of birth.
-The Department requires that LASWs and LICSWs complete 36 hours of continuing education requirements every two years.
-Six of the 36 hours must be in professional ethics.
+LASWs, LICSWs, and associate social workers must renew their licenses every year no later than their date of birth.
+The Department requires that LASWs and LICSWs complete 36 hours of continuing education every two years.
+Six of the 36 hours must be in ethical and legal topics.
 Every six years, all licensed social workers must complete six hours of training in the recognition and management of suicidality.
 Associate social workers (LSWAAs and LSWAICs) are also required to complete continuing education but on a different schedule.
 Renewal of these licenses requires completion of 18 continuing education hours every year.
 Every two years, six of these hours must be in ethical and legal topics.
 Before receiving their permanent licenses, associate social work licensees will be required to show that they have completed 36 hours of continuing education.

-The renewal fee for LASWs and LICSWs is $142*; for associate social workers, the renewal fee is $40*.
+As of December 2018, the renewal fee for LASWs and LICSWs is $116, the fee for LSWAAs is $25, and the fee for LSWAICs is $41.

 Washington Social Worker Jobs and Salary Information